 While most people visit Alaska in summertime, the fall is an absolutely gorgeous time of year too!
 You'll get to check out some of the state's awesome foliage on this trip as you drive out towards America's largest national park, Wrangell-St.Elias.
 You'll then have two full days to explore this vast wilderness, both on foot and by plane!

 Arrive & Overnight in Anchorage

 1 View on Map

 Welcome to Anchorage!
+Because this itinerary includes driving the McCarthy Road, you'll need the grab a rental car that allows for travel on gravel roads, like Alaska 4x4 Rentals or Alaska Overlander.
 Take today to explore Alaska's largest city.
 Walk or bike the dramatic, 11-mile Tony Knowles Coastal Trail.
 Go on a city tour via trolley or bike to get an overview, or join a brewery tour and sample some of the innovative suds being brewed here.
 Then get an in-depth picture of the city and state at the Anchorage Museum, or visit the Alaska Native Heritage Center for a dose of history and culture.
 Of course, you'll also want to experience the city's fantastic bars and restaurants.

 Day & Overnight in Glacier View

 2 View on Map

 From Anchorage, it's about a 2-hour drive to Glacier View—a wonderful drive through the fall colors.
 There's no actual downtown here, but it's a great place for adventures.
 The centerpiece is the mammoth Matanuska Glacier, one of Alaska's few roadside glaciers.
 Get right up to it and take a guided hike on the ice.
 You'll also find the two fastest ziplines in Southcentral Alaska here, as well as great opportunities for rafting and hiking.

 Morning in Glacier View - Day in Copper Center